ArtifexSoftware/MuPDF.NET/docs/api/vars.rst

 ===============================
 Constants and Enumerations
 ===============================
-Constants and enumerations of :title:`MuPDF` as implemented by |PyMuPDF|.
-Each of the following variables is accessible as *pymupdf.variable*.
+Constants and enumerations of :title:`MuPDF` as implemented by |MuPDF.NET|.
+Each of the following variables is accessible.

 Constants
 ---------

-.. py:data:: Base14_Fonts

-    Predefined Python list of valid :ref:`Base-14-Fonts`.

-    :type: list

 .. py:data:: csRGB